-EMV®1is a trademark dating back to 1999, after Europay, MasterCard, and Visa founded EMVCo with the purpose of developing specifications for secure payment transactions.
+EMV®1is a trademark dating back to 1999, and it refers to all of the specifications administered by EMVCo.
 The original EMV Specification (for chip-based payment instruments) is now in v4.3, with backwards-compatible EMV Next Generation Specifications in development.

 Over the years, EMV has evolved from a single, chip-based contact specification to include EMV Contactless, EMV Common Payment Application (CPA), EMV Card Personalisation, and EMV Tokenisation.
 There are also EMV documents and materials regarding mobile payments.
 The common thread throughout “EMV” is a commitment to worldwide interoperability and acceptance of secure payment transactions.